 1. Default Mode Network (DMN)

-• Role in Disorders: Disruption in the DMN has been linked to psychiatric and neurological conditions such as depression, schizophrenia, and Alzheimer’s disease.
+- Role in Disorders: Disruption in the DMN has been linked to psychiatric and neurological conditions such as schizophrenia, and Alzheimer’s disease.

 2. Salience Network (SN)

-• Role in Disorders: Dysfunction in the salience network has been associated with disorders such as anxiety, depression, and frontotemporal dementia, where the ability to appropriately focus on relevant stimuli may be impaired.
+- Role in Disorders: Dysfunction in the salience network has been associated with disorder such as frontotemporal dementia, where the ability to appropriately focus on relevant stimuli may be impaired.

 3. Central Executive Network (CEN)